-Adjudicator for the Case: Appeal to be sent to: Head Residence Advisor Assistant Dean, Residence Life & Communication Assistant Dean, Residence Life & Communication Associate Dean, Residence Life,
+Adjudicator for the Case: Appeal to be sent to: Head Residence Advisor Residence Life Coordinator Residence Life Coordinator Assistant Dean, Residence Life & Communication Assistant Dean, Residence Life & Communication Associate Dean, Residence Life, Associate Dean, Residence Life, Dean, Residence Life & Director of Student Life

 - The reasons for appealing the decision, including an explanation of the circumstance(s) claimed (see below) as a ground for the appeal: - 3.1.
-There was a fundamental procedural error seriously prejudicial. - 3.2.
-There was clear evidence of bias in the process or decision. - 3.3.
+There was a fundamental procedural error seriously prejudicial. - There was clear evidence of bias in the process or decision. - 3.3.
 The severity of the penalty imposed exceeds the nature of the offence for reasons identified.

-4. The result being sought.
-The

-Notice of Appeal will be

-reviewed and a meeting may be

-arranged to review the appeal.
+The result being sought.
+The Notice of Appeal will be reviewed and a meeting may be arranged to review the appeal.